it-sd-sqc/sqc-project-Jyakaru/README.md

 # Your project name
 Jacky Yang

-A one-sentence description of your project.
+A collection of stoires and myths from Japan.